CP1404/Practicals/prac_03/README.md

 [try.github.io](https://try.github.io)

-You may also like to [login to lynda.com](https://cas.secure.jcu.edu.au/cas/login?service=https://www.lynda.com/portal/jcu) and do one or more of the online courses on GitHub
+You may also like to do one or more of the GitHub courses on [LinkedIn Learning](https://au.linkedin.com/learning/)

+# Deliverables
+This section summarises the expectations for marking in this practical.

+- password -> **** on paper (internal students)
+- Practicals repository on GitHub and up-to-date
+- password_check.py
+- temperatures.py
+- broken_score.py